 This dive site is a shallow, sandy, clear as day which provides you with a comfortable, easy dive experience.
 It is quite clear that sharks are the main attraction here, and to be more specific; Tiger sharks.
 This large shark species is mostly identified by the stripes on their bodies, hence the name Tiger shark.
 They have become very accustomed to humans in that area, so they are not aggressive.
 They are lured towards the area by experienced feeders who bring a single crate filled with fish down.
-The divers will line up behind the feeder and watch the show unfold.
-The amount of sharks vary from two, to seven and sometimes up to 15.
-The tiger sharks are there year round, however October to January are the best months as it is their breeding time, and July to August there are the least amount.
-There are not only tiger sharks there, there are also chances for you to see Nurse sharks, Caribbean Reef sharks and Lemon sharks.
+Divers will line up behind the feeder and watch the show unfold.
+The number of sharks vary from two to seven and sometimes up to 15.
+The tiger sharks are there year-round, however October to January are the best months as it is their breeding time, and July to August there is the least amount.
+There are not only tiger sharks there, but there are also chances for you to see Nurse sharks, Caribbean Reef sharks and Lemon sharks.
 Sometimes there is also a chance to see Hammerhead sharks.
-Sharks are not the only marine life which inhabit these waters, there are also moray eels, large groupers, man fish and on a lucky day, dolphins.
+Sharks are not the only marine life which inhabits these waters, there are also moray eels, large groupers, man fish and on a lucky day, dolphins.

 Whether it is purely for the thrill of being so close to these large, majestic creatures, or if you want to capture some underwater photographs and/or pictures, this is the place to be.
 Choose a Bahamas liveaboard to maximise the experience of diving at Tiger Beach.